The Disadvantages of Nuclear Energy

 ••• ErikaMitchell/iStock/Getty Images

 A single kilogram of uranium produces about 2 million times more energy than 1 kilogram of coal.
 Some may consider that a spectacular feat since you don't have to heat uranium to make that happen; it heats itself through a process called fission.
 Nuclear reactors cause atoms in some materials to split, unleashing the energy stored in those atoms.
-Though the pros of nuclear energy are numerous, there are cons that must be considered.
-You may know about the nuclear waste that fission creates, but that's only one of the disadvantages of nuclear power generation.
+Though the advantages of nuclear energy are numerous, there are still significant drawbacks and cons of nuclear energy.

-A nuclear reactor's core houses thousands of metal rods that hold uranium fuel.
-As fission proceeds, the fuel releases heat that causes water surrounding the rods to boil, produce steam and rotate a turbine that makes electricity.
-A nuclear power plant accident is capable of releasing dangerous radiation that harms people and the environment.
-Even though the Nuclear Regulatory Commission monitors plant operation and construction closely, nuclear mishaps are still possible and have occurred.
+A common type of nuclear reactor core houses thousands of metal rods that hold uranium fuel.
+As nuclear fission occurs (the splitting of atoms), the fuel releases heat that causes water surrounding the rods to boil and produce steam which rotates a turbine to make electricity.
+A nuclear power plant operates with practically no carbon emissions, but it is not necessarily classified as renewable energy or clean energy because of the nuclear waste that is left behind.

 Countdown to Meltdown: Historical Accidents

-The Three Mile Island nuclear reactor in Pennsylvania experienced a partial meltdown in 1979.
 A meltdown occurs when a reactor core overheats and radioactive fuel escapes.
 If that hot fuel melts through barriers designed to keep it in, radioactive material could escape into the area outside the reactor.
-Safety measures have tightened since the Three Mile Island incident.
-In 1986, a reactor in Chernobyl sent radioactive material as far as Sweden and large swathes of the surrounding region are still considered uninhabitable today.
+The Three Mile Island nuclear reactor in Pennsylvania experienced a partial meltdown in 1979, safety measures have tightened since this concerning incident.
+In 1986, the Chernobyl reactor in Russia sent radioactive material as far as Sweden and large swathes of the surrounding region are still considered uninhabitable today.
 More recently, three reactor building explosions and three core meltdowns occurred at Japan's Fukushima nuclear plant after an earthquake and tsunami rocked the country in 2011.
 The accident contaminated air, water, homes and farms and displaced 160,000 people.
 In 2015, extremely low levels of radiation from the Fukushima mishap were recorded on North American shores.
 As of April 2015, radiation wasn't considered high enough to significantly threaten marine or human life.

 When W-A-S-T-E Spells "Trouble"